-This is the default surface in PyroSim.
+This is the initial default surface in PyroSim.
+The default surface may be changed in the Simulation Parameters dialog.

 MIRROR

 This surface is used only for vents on the exterior mesh boundary.
 A MIRROR is a no-flux, free-slip boundary that reverses flow.
 It is intended to be applied to an entire mesh boundary to symmetrically double the size of the domain.